-How can Moravian College—and the greater community—be more involved with your organization?
+How can Moravian University—and the greater community—be more involved with your organization?

 As a volunteer run organization, we depend on people from the community to step up and take up the mantle of our mission.
 Whether it’s working directly with animals, administration, maintenance, leadership positions …etc almost all is done by volunteers.
 As such we welcome dedicated people who are interested in contributing to contact the shelter directly.
 We also have groups visit the shelter for short-term project.
 Of course, if you want to do some fundraising on our behalf or donate directly to the shelter, well we won’t be offended either ;-).
 Finally, raising awareness helps too: the more people know that adopting is a fantastic way to add a pet to your family the easier it is for us to home the animals.